Second Italo-Ethiopian War: Walwal Incident

 The Italo-Ethiopian Treaty of 1928 stated that the border between Italian Somaliland and Ethiopia was 21 leagues parallel to the Benadir coast (approximately 118.3 km).
-In 1930, Italy built a fort at the Welwel oasis (also Walwal, Italian: Ual-Ual) in the Ogaden and garrisoned it with Somali dubats (irregular frontier troops commanded by Italian officers).
-The fort at Welwel was well beyond the 21-league limit and inside Ethiopian territory.
-On 23 November 1934, an Anglo–Ethiopian boundary commission studying grazing grounds to find a definitive border between British Somaliland and Ethiopia arrived at Welwel.
+In 1930, Italy built a fort at the Walwal oasis (also Welwel, Italian: Ual-Ual) in the Ogaden and garrisoned it with Somali dubats (irregular frontier troops commanded by Italian officers).
+The fort at Walwal was well beyond the 21-league limit and inside Ethiopian territory.
+On 23 November 1934, an Anglo–Ethiopian boundary commission studying grazing grounds to find a definitive border between British Somaliland and Ethiopia arrived at Walwal.

 The party contained Ethiopian and British technicians and an escort of around 600 Ethiopian soldiers.
-Both sides knew that the Italians had installed a military post at Welwel and were not surprised to see an Italian flag at the wells.
+Both sides knew that the Italians had installed a military post at Walwal and were not surprised to see an Italian flag at the wells.
 The Ethiopian government had notified the Italian authorities in Italian Somaliland that the commission was active in the Ogaden and requested the Italians to co-operate.
 When the British commissioner Lieutenant-Colonel Esmond Clifford, asked the Italians for permission to camp nearby, the Italian commander, Captain Roberto Cimmaruta, rebuffed the request.

-Fitorari Shiferra, the commander of the Ethiopian escort, took no notice of the 150 Italian and Somali troops and made camp.
-To avoid being caught in an Italian–Ethiopian incident, Clifford withdrew the British contingent to Ado, about 20 mi to the north-east, and Italian aircraft began to fly over Welwel.
+Fitawrari Shiferra, the commander of the Ethiopian escort, took no notice of the 150 Italian and Somali troops and made camp.
+To avoid being caught in an Italian–Ethiopian incident, Clifford withdrew the British contingent to Ado, about 20 mi to the north-east, and Italian aircraft began to fly over Walwal.
 The Ethiopian commissioners retired with the British, but the escort remained.
 For ten days both sides exchanged menaces, sometimes no more than 2 m apart.
 Reinforcements increased the Ethiopian contingent to about 1,500 men and the Italians to about 500, and on 5 December 1934, shots were fired.
 The Italians were supported by an armoured car and bomber aircraft.
 The bombs missed, but machine gunfire from the car caused about 110 Ethiopian casualties.
 30 to 50 Italians and Somalis were killed.
 The incident led to the Abyssinia Crisis at the League of Nations.
 On 4 September 1935, the League of Nations exonerated both parties for the incident.